SICSS-ODISSEI

 • All course sessions will take place in the Mandeville Building on the Erasmus Campus Woudestein, Burgemeester Oudlaan 50, Rotterdam.
 You can find information here and download the campus map here.

 • Throughout the summer school, ODISSEI will organize various social events.
-These will be announced closer to the start of the programme.
+Read more about those in the timetable below

 Week 1